Theory of electric, magnetic, and toroidal polarizations in crystalline solids with applications to hexagonal lonsdaleite and cubic diamond: Conclusions and outlook

-We have illustrated our general theory by considering multipolar order in crystal structures derived from lonsdaleite (Sec.~\ref{sec:lons}) and diamond (Sec.~\ref{sec:diamond}).
+The group-theoretical tools underlying our analysis can be integrated into crystallographic and materials databases to facilitate materials research.
 A systematic study of all 122 magnetic crystal classes will be published elsewhere.